Biaxial Disclinations Around a Spherical Colloid: Introduction

-\begin{definition} A vector field is called a director field determined by $u$ if it is a normalized eigenvector corresponding to the largest eigenvalue in $\lambda_1$, $\lambda_2$, $\lambda_3$.
-Moreover, if the director field can be smoothly defined in a neighborhood of $x$, then it is said to be regular at the point $x$.
-Otherwise, we call $x$ a disclination or a singularity of the director field. \end{definition}
+Using the three eigenvalues introduced in Definition \ref{eigenvalues}, we define the director field as follows: \begin{armadef} A vector field is called a director field determined by $u$ if it is a normalized eigenvector corresponding to the largest eigenvalue among $\lambda_1, \lambda_2$, and $\lambda_3$.
+Furthermore, if the director field can be defined smoothly in a neighborhood of $x$, it is said to be regular at $x$.
+Otherwise, $x$ is called a disclination (or a singularity) of the director field. \end{armadef}